HermanL02/WarwickUniversity-Notes/202404/Script.md

 # Current Process and Schedule

 As you can see from this timeline, I have worked on the Electron Windows version back to February and finished my design at that time.
 I have finished my Mobile version on April.
 I will also put my other schedules on this timeline.
 I was working as a full-time employee remotely at a Canadian company since March.6th.
 Furthermore, I was also working as a part-time intern at another Canadian company.
-I have my final exams in May and
+I have my final exams in May and June.
+Physically I will back to Canada for working after that.

 # Use of GPT